-- Cash at banks are only placed with well-known banks and financial institutions.
+• Cash at banks are only placed with well-known banks and financial institutions.
 The credit quality of these financial assets is considered to be of high grade.
+While cash and cash equivalents are also subject to the impairment requirements of IFRS 9, the identified impairment loss was immaterial.

+- 5 Financial risk management...continued

+- a) Financial risk factors...continued

+- ii) Credit risk...continued

-While cash and cash equivalents are also subject to the impairment requirements of IFRS 9, the identified impairment loss was immaterial. - Accounts receivable are standard grade financial instruments with satisfactory financial capability and credit standing but with some elements of risks where a certain measure of control is necessary in order to mitigate risk of default.
+- Accounts receivable are standard grade financial instruments with satisfactory financial capability and credit standing but with some elements of risks where a certain measure of control is necessary in order to mitigate risk of default.
 The Commission applies the IFRS 9 simplified approach to measuring expected credit losses which uses a lifetime expected loss allowance for all trade receivables.